The AVERAGE aggregation function takes a set of values from a source module and returns the mean average in a result module.

 Average can also be used as a summary method.
 You can use the summary method on line items with the number data type.

 You can reference the Users list with the AVERAGE function.
-However, you cannot reference specific users within the Users list as this is production data.
+However, you can't reference specific users within the Users list as this is production data.

 The dimensions of the Mapping argument must also be dimensions of the Values to average argument.